nsol-nmsu/nest/README.md

 Here is a makefile short description:

-* typing 'make configure' Copies files to their destination, configures flags and compiles/links NS3 files.
+* typing `make configure` Copies files to their destination, configures flags and compiles/links NS3 files.
-* typing 'make'           Copies files to their destination, and runs ./waf to compile/link NS3 files.
+* typing `make`           Copies files to their destination, and runs ./waf to compile/link NS3 files.
-* typing 'make clean'     Removes <some of> the added files.
+* typing `make clean`     Removes <some of> the added files.
-* typing 'make cleanLogs' Removes all files and directories inside core2ns3_Logs folder
+* typing `make cleanLogs` Removes all files and directories inside core2ns3_Logs folder

 ## 2) Execute ##